 A romantic, innocent character, almost always a preteen or teenage girl, who is essentially a fairy-tale heroine in the present (or in the science-fiction future).
 She is naive, ignorant and insecure (especially about her body).
 She will be the target of every bully in the world, especially the Alpha Bitch.
 All she has going for her is her pure heart, which will save her — she never gives up, no matter what, and will eventually get the better of her tormentors.

-But the Na´ve Everygirl is not a saint.
-She's particularly bad at showing gratitude, which tends to drive her friends away when she needs them.
+The Na´ve Everygirl is not a saint.
+She's bad at showing gratitude, which tends to drive her friends away when she needs them.
 But eventually she will reconcile with the people who helped her, after wondering how she could be so blind.

-This character is mostly a Discredited Trope on Western TV nowadays but were popular before 1990s; only the most idealistic shows on the Sliding Scale of Idealism Versus Cynicism (and occasionally their Deconstructions) have one nowadays.
-But in film and "young adult" fiction, she is inescapable.
-They are however very frequent protagonists of Shōjo (Demographic) stories written by women.
+This character is mostly a Discredited Trope on Western TV nowadays but were popular before 1990s; only the most idealistic shows on the Sliding Scale of Idealism Versus Cynicism have one nowadays.
+But in film and "young adult" fiction, she is inescapable and they are frequent protagonists of Shōjo (Demographic) stories written by women.

 See also Wide-Eyed Idealist, Love Freak, The Ingenue.
 Compare Unlucky Everydude, her spear counterpart.

-Tohru Honda of Fruits Basket is definitely this, especially with how she enters and approaches the various members of the Sohma family.
+Tohru Honda is definitely this with how she enters and approaches the various members of the Sohma family.

 Kana, Hatori's fiance, is arguably this, though one harsh Heroic BSOD snaps her to the point where she needs Hatori's Laser-Guided Amnesia to return to this persona.